 The journal author pages provide information regarding its aims and scope and its submission process.
 See these links to some of the major scholarly publishers.

-Transformative agreements between commercial, scholarly publishers and academic entities are increasing.
-These agreements can also be known as read and publish agreements or similar terms.
-When an author is affiliated with an institution or system, the cost of publishing their work in a publisher's open access journals may be waived or reduced.
+When an author is affiliated with an institution or system with a transformative agreement, the cost of publishing their work in a publisher's open access journals may be waived or reduced.

 Florida Atlantic University Libraries